We are in favour of changes that are acceptable to all people.

 Here are videos of our past events and information about our upcoming events.

-Please join us for our next event in December 2025 where we will hold our annual State of the World discussion.
+Please join us for our next event in October 2026.
 The event is free and open to the public.
 More information coming soon.

 You can also follow us on Instagram @globalvisionsry for the latest updates